stytri/msa/README.md

 With version 3.0.0 `segfile.h` was introduced as a method writing and reading a file as a sequence of segments; this header should be copied/moved to a common include directory.

 When enabled via the command line, segments are created automatically by **msa**; they have no attributes other than addresss and length.
+* with the `-g` command line option, segments are dynamically expanded and merged.
+* with the `-G` command line option, segments have a fixed size.

 ## symfile